rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

 What is a registration system?
 ------------------------------
-A chemical registration system is a software system (e.g. database) which holds chemical structures and assigns them identifiers.
+A chemical registration system is a software system (e.g. database) that holds chemical structures and assigns them identifiers.
 In order to do so, a chemical registration system needs to be able to check a presented compound against already registered ones and decide upon its uniqueness.
 The identifiers can be used as keys when storing additional data about the chemical structures in additional tables.